pointcache/Unity3d-BeastConsole/README.md

   * Console backend (SmartConsole)- a backend allowing command registration and variables
   * Console ui - prefabs implementing console display

-#Console
+# Console
 * Backend is created by folks at CraniumSoftware, heavily cleaned up and refactored.
+* Use attributes to bind methods/fields/properties
-* Register your own arbitrary commands/methods and provide parameters
+* Register your own arbitrary commands/methods for any object(non monob as well) and provide parameters
 * Autocomplete
 * Add variables
 * Both commands and variables support any number of subscribers, modify all objects at once.